csantill/DataAnalytics-Project-1/README.md

 Questions to ask from the Data

-Severity of accidents
+Severity of accidents vs.

-Road conditions and accidents
+Road conditions vs. Number of accidents

-Time of day and accidents
+Time of day vs. Number of accidents

-No of accidents and weather conditions
+Number of accidents vs. weather conditions

-Clusters of accidents across country
+Clusters of accidents across Texas

 Team Members